Georgia Libraries for Accessible Statewide Services (GLASS) is now Georgia Library Service (GLS) for the Blind and Print Disabled!

 We still have the same great services for our patrons.
 We just have a new name and look that better reflects what we do.

-This is a Q&A with Pat Herndon, director of Georgia Library Service (GLS) for the Blind and Print Disabled.
+This is a Q&A with staff from Georgia Library Service (GLS) for the Blind and Print Disabled.

 What is Georgia Library Service (GLS) for the Blind and Print Disabled?